jsmnmrtnz/macroyarnmachine/README.md

 Therefor I want to credit:
 1.)
 Circular Knitic by Varvara Guljajeva and Canet Sola, 2014. https://github.com/var-mar/circular_knitic

 2.)
 HILO Spinning Machine.
-As I have been working with Sara Diaz Rodriguez closely for the past 2 years and learned about Open Textile Hardware from her. https://www.hilotextiles.com/
+As I have been working with Sara Diaz Rodriguez closely for the past 2 years and learned about Open-Source Hardware for Textiles from her. https://www.hilotextiles.com/

 If you want to credit my machine, please use:
 „Macro Yarn Machine“ by Jasmin Martinez, 2024